Board of Directors and Executive

 PhD, PGDip, BSc (Hons), APD

 Paul has worked in clinical, research and leadership positions since graduating in 1996 in the UK.
 He worked as a research dietitian at Oxford University before returning to Surrey university to undertake his PhD (nutrition) researching nutritional metabolism.
 He worked as a specialist paediatric eating disorder dietitian in the UK before becoming and APD and emigrating to Australia in 2007.
 He was the former of Director of Nutrition & Dietetics department in WideBay Queensland and the Queensland Health statewide discipline chair for Nutrition and Dietetics (2009-2012).
-In the EM-ARES role, Paul manages the regulatory processes around university accreditation, overseas trained dietitians examinations (Dietetic Skills Recognition DSR), mutual recognition and the international peer reviewed journal: Nutrition & Dietetics.
+In his Executive Manager role, Paul manages the Australian regulatory processes around university accreditation and the assessment and examination of overseas trained dietitians wishing to enter Australia and practice as an APD.
+He also explores and maintains mutual recognition relationships with other countries around the world.
+Paul manages the strategic direction of the international peer reviewed journal: Nutrition & Dietetics via a large international editorial board and journal management committee.

 Dr Sara Grafenauer, Executive Manager Communications and Marketing